gesellix/inject-docker-certs/README.md

     DOMAIN=my-hostname PORT=5000 ./create-certs.sh

-You obviously can skip that step if you alread have some certificates.
-Please ensure that you provide the following files in the `./certs` subfolder:
+You can obviously skip that step if you alread have some certificates.
+Please ensure that you provide the following files in the `./certs` subfolder to make the following examples work:

 - ca.cert
 - cert.key